jototland/stackedit_workspace/statistikknotater/estimation.md

 To calculate p-value in R, use the `p`-functions.

-For a one-tailed test: If we know that something is normally distributed, convert to observation to Z-score, select the proper tail, and calculate:
+For a one-tailed test: If we know that something is normally distributed, or t-distributed with 6 degrees of freedom, convert the observation to Z-score, select the proper tail, and calculate:

 `pnorm(zscore, lower.tail=...)`
+`pt(zscore, lower.tail=..., df=6)`

 For a two-tailed test, the result must be multiplied with two (for symmetric distributions), or calculated on both sides.